GSA-TTS/tts.gsa.gov/pages/jointts/positions/example-posting.md

 # Make sure to leave the | on the first line.
 role_summary: |
+This role is a web developer role.
+  - List item 1
+  - List item 2
+  - List item 3

+I can keep typing a new paragraph

 # Make sure to leave the | on the first line.
 qualifications: |
+You have 2 years of web development experience.

 # Make sure to leave the | on the first line.
 specialized_requirements: |
+You have 1 year of web development experience using PHP

 # This can be filled prior to the job posting going live or left blank #
 # The application button will only show after the open date            #